The Mahogany Ship - a great Australian mystery.

 copy and paste the coordinates without a full stop at the end.)

-the beach past The Cutting towards Warrnambool.
-There is a tall red and white
+It is a kilometre along the beach past The Cutting towards Warrnambool.

 A very short video of the site as